Mihaela Runceanu

-Mihaela Valentina Runceanu (4 May 1955, Buzău – 1 November 1989, Bucharest) was a Romanian pop singer and vocal techniques teacher.
+Mihaela Valentina Runceanu (4 May 1955 – 1 November 1989) was a Romanian pop singer and vocal techniques teacher.
 She became a successful vocal singer, her voice being highly appreciated in Romania.
 Many of her songs were hits, and she released two albums, Mihaela Runceanu (1987) and Pentru voi, muguri noi (1989), the latter only one day before she was murdered in her home in Bucharest.

 Childhood and education

 Mihaela Runceanu was born in Buzău, but, soon after, her parents moved to Bacău, where she started school.
 After moving back to Buzău, Mihaela attended the Music and Plastic Arts High School there.
 Upon finishing high school in 1974, she went to Bucharest to attend the Ciprian Porumbescu Music Conservatory, from which she graduated in 1978.

 Career

 She started singing in high-school, and her debut took place in 1976 with a song that was broadcast on the radio.
 In 1975 and 1976 she participated in several music competitions and festivals.
 One of her songs was recorded on a Romanian 1976 hits LP.

 After graduation, she taught violin at the music school in Brăila and then moved back to Buzău to teach violin at the Music and Plastic Arts High School, where she had been a student.
 In Buzău, she sang in a band, together with Laurențiu Cazan and George Nicolescu, among others.
 In 1980, she took a position of vocal technique teacher at the Popular School of Arts in Bucharest, which she held until her death in 1989.

 During her time in Bucharest she launched several hits, including De-ar fi să vii, Fericirea are chipul tău and Să fim copii.
 In early December 1987, her first album, titled Mihaela Runceanu was released by Electrecord.
 Her second album, Pentru voi, muguri noi was released 31 October 1989, one day before her death.